Compressible Turbulence as a Source of Particle Beams and Ion Bernstein Waves in Collisionless Plasmas: Results and Discussion

 \subsection{Formation of particle beams}

-The electron VDF in $v_{\parallel}$–$v_{\perp}$ space (Fig.~\ref{fig3}(a)) exhibits a clear beam-like component with parallel velocities exceeding the fast wave speed $v_f$.
-The temporal evolution of the parallel VDF (Fig.~\ref{fig3}(a1)) shows that the enhancement occurs primarily at $v_{\parallel}\gtrsim v_f$, consistent with transit-time damping (TTD) resonance with fast waves, $v_{e,\parallel}=\omega/k_\parallel=v_f/\cos\theta_{kB}\geq v_f$.
-The strongest enhancement appears near $v_{e,\parallel} = v_f/\cos45^\circ$.
-By contrast, the perpendicular electron VDF remains nearly unchanged (Fig.~\ref{fig3}(a2)), indicating negligible perpendicular electron heating.
+Figure \ref{fig6}(a) shows the velocity distribution function (VDF) of electrons in the $v_{\parallel}$–$v_{\perp}$ velocity space.
+A clear beam-like or non-thermal component is present, with parallel velocities exceeding the local fast magnetosonic speed $v_{f}$.
+The temporal evolution of the electron parallel VDF is displayed in Figure \ref{fig6}(a1), where the blue curve corresponds to the initial state at $t=0$ and the red curve to $t=1.6\tau_{A}$.
+Their difference indicates that the enhancement of the VDF occurs in the velocity range above $v_{f}$.
+This feature arises from TTD resonance between electrons and fast waves, whose condition is $v_{e,\parallel} = \omega/k_{\parallel}=\frac{v_{f}}{\cos\theta_{kB}} \ge v_{f}$, with $\theta_{kB}$ denoting the angle between the wavevector and the background magnetic field.
+The strongest enhancement appears near $v_{\mathrm{res}} = v_{f}/\cos45^{\circ}$.
+Furthermore, Figure \ref{fig6}(a2) shows that the electron perpendicular VDF remains nearly unchanged from its initial state, indicating the absence of significant perpendicular heating.

 Protons exhibit similar but weaker parallel features.
-The proton VDF (Fig.~\ref{fig3}(b)) shows a beam-like enhancement near $v_f$.
-The parallel proton VDF is enhanced at $v_{\parallel}\gtrsim v_f$ (Fig.~\ref{fig3}(b1)), again consistent with TTD resonance.
-Because the proton thermal speed is lower than $v_f$, fewer protons satisfy the resonance condition, resulting in a weaker proton beam than for electrons.
+The proton VDF (Figure \ref{fig6}(b)) also shows a beam-like feature near $v_{f}$ and displays multiple banded structures along the perpendicular direction, indicating an increase in perpendicular temperature.
+Figure \ref{fig6}(b1) shows that the proton parallel VDF is enhanced at velocities greater than $v_{f}$, again due to TTD resonance with fast waves, following the condition $v_{p,\parallel} = \frac{v_{f}}{\cos\theta_{kB}} \ge v_{f}$.
+Since the proton thermal speed is lower than $v_{f}$, the number of protons that can satisfy the resonance condition is smaller than for electrons, resulting in weaker parallel heating.
+In higher-$\beta$ environments ($\beta>0.5$), more protons are expected to participate in TTD resonance and resonate with a larger $v_{f}$.
 In higher-$\beta$ plasmas, a larger fraction of protons is expected to resonate with fast waves, leading to increased proton beam density and drift speed.

-Unlike electrons, protons exhibit clear perpendicular energization (Fig.~\ref{fig3}(b)), with velocity distributions displaying kappa-like suprathermal tails with $\kappa=4.2$ (Fig.~\ref{fig3}(b2)).
+Unlike electrons, protons exhibit clear perpendicular energization (Figure~\ref{fig6}(b)), with velocity distributions displaying kappa-like suprathermal tails with $\kappa=4.2$ (Figure~\ref{fig6}(b2)).
 Notably, enhanced perpendicular velocities are observed even for protons with $v_{p,\parallel}\approx 0$, indicating that this heating is unlikely to result from cyclotron resonance with right-hand polarized whistler waves, which requires $v_{p,\parallel} > v_f$.
-Instead, the observed behavior is more naturally explained by resonant interactions with ion Bernstein waves \citep{narita2016ion}.
+Instead, the observed behavior is more naturally explained by resonant interactions with IBWs \citep{narita2016ion}.